build-on-aws/content/essentials/security/index.md

 Your security strategy should also include [monitoring, logging, and configuration management](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/security-logging-monitoring.html).
 And you will still need to provide DoS and Infrastructure Protection to some degree which can be done with AWS Sheild and AWS Sheild Advanced.

+> Todo: link to the config/secret management content from the DevOps topic collection, and the logging / monitoring / app metrics from observability topic collection

 ## Securing your data

+Customers store a great deal of data in the AWS cloud.
+This data contains information that is critical to the operation of an organization.
+It includes customer data, intellectual property, orders linked directly to revenue, and more.
+In this section we will share essentials on how to configure data that is stored on AWS as well as data that is transferred over the network to and from AWS.

 1. S3
 2. KMS